-Small customers will receive a 3-5% price increase due to increasing Service Point Fees, which make up a large proportion of their bill.
+Small customers will receive a 1% + CPI price increase due to increasing Service Point Fees, which make up a large proportion of their bill.
 Percentage bill increases are not substantial and are indicated in the table below.
-Medium and large customers in the 5 combined irrigation areas receive bill increases around 2% (CPI).
-Shepparton customers receive a small reduction in their bills.
-While the gravity delivery charges are uniform for the five districts, their overall bills differ due to bulk water and drainage charges.
+Medium and large customers will receive bill increases around 1% or less (plus CPI).